 A.T.
 Miles in State

-Maine is famous for its unbridged stream crossings, which can be hazardous after spring snowmelt and heavy rains.
-The Kennebec River, the widest unbridged crossing, has a free ferry service in the form of a canoe during hiking season.
+Maine is famous for its unbridged stream crossings, which are often extremely dangerous after spring snowmelt and heavy rains.
+The Kennebec River, the widest unbridged crossing, has a ferry service in the form of a canoe during hiking season.
 This is the A.T.’s official and historic route; fording the river is extremely dangerous because the water level can rise rapidly and without warning.

 Everyone is welcome.
 Long-distance hikers are able to obtain information about the Baxter State Park hiker permit.
 Staff are available to help plan logistics for the 100 Mile Wilderness and Katahdin.
 Trail conditions posted daily.
 Community and day hike information also available.